 How To Cleanse Sensitive Skin

-Sensitive skin can easily react to the wrong skin care products.
-When you have sensitive skin you should pay close attention to the ingredients listed on your products, environmental influences and the things that come in contact with your skin.
-Getting it wrong can cause your skin to become irritated or even break out.
-Nevertheless even if your skin is sensitive, you still need to make sure that you are cleansing it regularly.
-We are looking at why your skin becomes sensitive, what things to avoid in your skin care routine and what products suit your skin type the best.
+Sensitive skin is easily reactive, especially when exposed to products that are formulated with potential irritants.
+When you have sensitive skin you should pay close attention to the ingredients listed on your products, environmental influences, and the things that come in contact with your skin.
+Missteps can cause your skin to become irritated or even break out.
+Even though sensitive skin may require a bit more know-how, you still need to make sure that you are cleansing it regularly.
+Let’s look at why your skin becomes sensitive, what things to avoid in your skin care routine and what products suit your skin type the best.

 1. Keep It Cool

 Hot and cold temperatures can affect sensitive skin negatively.
 “When cleansing, skip extremes in temperature.”
 Use lukewarm water to cleanse your face.
 In the winter, try to protect your face from the extreme cold by moisturizing it well and protecting exposed skin by wearing hats and scarves.

 Exfoliation is important for every skin type; even the most sensitive complexions can benefit from removing dead skin cells from skin’s surface and deep cleaning your skin’s pores.
 For sensitive complexions however, a harsh scrub can trigger irritation and sensitivity so it’s best to use gentle products.
 Avoid scrubs that are granular and contain ingredients such as crystals, sugars and salts.
 Instead focus on products formulated with enzymes or fruit acids that can gently lift dead skin from skin’s surface.
 We recommend Garnier Clearly Brighter Argan Nut Gentle Exfoliating Cleanser, which is gentle enough to use daily while physically exfoliating skin with finely ground argan nut extracts.